viksri98/Summer21/README.md

 Project3: Regression_Models.py

 In the works: Week 4:
-Lesson 14: Draw a shape using Turtle
+Lesson 14: Functions_through_Turtle.ipynb  (can be done using Spyder too) Draw a shape using Turtle
-Lesson 15: Transformations --> Rotation, Translation, Dilation, Reflection
+Project:
 Project: Image Processing --> image processing project
 Project: Sound Processing --> project